 With a VPS, you are allocated a specific set of resources and your site is much more robust as a result.
 You also usually have a lot more control and access to the server if you want it.

 If you are on shared hosting, we would recommend moving to a VPS once you reach around 10,000 t0 20,000 visitors a month.
 Depending on your website design, you can scale a VPS to in excess of a million users per month.
-As you start to scale beyond that, you might then consider a dedicated server.

 What Features Does Cloudways Offer?